Family Travel Insurance to Europe for US Citizens

 Estimates based on per-person rates × traveler count × trip weeks.
 Actual quotes vary by age and trip cost.
 Children under 10 may travel free on some plans.

-What Is the Cheapest Family Travel Insurance for Europe?
+What Is the Best Family Travel Insurance for Europe?

 The Smart Family’s Guide to Choosing Europe Travel Insurance